AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 The Stream Power Index (SPI) provides a relative score to potential flow erosion.
 It shows areas where fluids are more probable to have more velocity, hence endangering dwells.
 It’s defined as: ((pending))

 In the QGIS environment, use both the UCA and SR previously calculated.
 Proceed to multiply them; also multiply times the X and Y values of raster pixel dimensions.
-As before, use the ‘Raster Calculator’ algorithm.
+As before, use the `Raster Calculator` algorithm.

 The SPI [(Figure 6)][6] must be classified in 5 categories; quantile classification is suggested.
 Consider priority one or more classes of highest value.
 Use gathered information from field or imagery to make an informed and coherent prioritization.